FotecGmbH/CADMeshConverter/README.md

 * Reduction of development costs
 * No know-how in 3D modelling necessary
 * Support for common data formats - Support for model preparation
-* Establishment of a free solution without limitation
+* Establishment of a free solution
 * open source